Updated: May 3

 As part of the tradition of celebrating Diwali, people in India light up fireworks.
 They use a variety of fireworks on the third day to welcome prosperity and light from the Goddess of wealth and good fortune, Lakshmi.
 However, India has the worst air pollution in the world.
 It has been reported to cause death for nearly 1.7 million Indians.
 Thus, pushing the Indian government to ban fireworks on the day when they are used excessively.
 Although Diwali is the most important holiday in Indian culture, its government seeks to administer the hazardous concern with its air pollution.
 Sadly, the step hasn’t been successful because many Indians refuse to rid of the idea of using fireworks during Diwali.

-This year, as the pandemic still exists, the Diwali festivals may be celebrated in restrictions again.
+As the pandemic still exists this year, the Diwali festivals may be celebrated in restrictions again.
 Some temples might be closed.
 Diwali family gatherings might not also be as lavish as things used to be.
 Families may be more intimate in celebrating Diwali.
 In the US, Diwali festival celebrations in the cities of New York to San Antonio may be commemorated online.

 Fun Diwali 2021 Virtual Activities